 I hope sustainable weight loss and management is now beginning to make more sense.
 There is an order of operations: first to resolve unconscious conflicts, learn to manage current life stressors and triggers; to look at the short-term solutions and long-term goals before integrating mainstream weight loss approaches.

-If you are ready to get help reeling in your weight gain and food addiction; if you are ready to journey inward and solve these unconscious conflicts, to challenge and replace old life scripts and inner dialogue, to discover the tools to manage daily stress and to channel the wisdom and energy of the Higher Self, click here for a free consultation: Sensorium Hypnosis, LLC (timetap.com).
+If you are ready to get help reeling in your weight gain and food addiction; if you are ready to journey inward and solve these unconscious conflicts, to challenge and replace old life scripts and inner dialogue, to discover the tools to manage daily stress and to channel the wisdom and energy of the Higher Self, click here for a free consultation: Sensorium Hypnosis & Mediumship, LLC (timetap.com).

 Follow Women’s Trauma and Relationship Expert, Amy Marohn on YouTube: (1) Amy the Hypnotist – Trauma & Relationship Expert – YouTube